phusion/baseimage-docker/README.md

 <a name="enabling_the_insecure_key_permanently"></a>
 #### Enabling the insecure key permanently

 It is also possible to enable the insecure key in the image permanently.
-This is not generally recommended, but it suitable for e.g. temporary development or demo environments where security does not matter.
+This is not generally recommended, but is suitable for e.g. temporary development or demo environments where security does not matter.

 Edit your Dockerfile to install the insecure key permanently: